 - 3.17 The matter should remain confidential.
-The Clerk will promptly communicate the outcome, and set out the reasons for it, in a letter to the complainant, the outline of which will have been formulated by the Review Panel in the meeting.
+The Clerk will communicate the outcome, and set out the reasons for it, in a letter to the complainant, the outline of which will have been formulated by the Review Panel in the meeting.
 The final version will be agreed and signed by the Chair of the Panel.
 It is essential that the review decision letter is sent to the complainant and where relevant the person complained about and the Chair at the same time.
 This will be in the form of an email or letter.
-Whilst the letter should avoid unnecessary detail, there should be sufficient information to demonstrate that the review was considered in full, provide an explanation of the decisions taken and include details or any actions or recommendations that will be taken to resolve the complaint. - 3.18 A written record will be kept of the complaint.
-Correspondence, statements and records relating to the complaint will be filed confidentially.
-The actions taken as a result of the complaint will be recorded (regardless of whether they are upheld).

-3.19 The issue of the review decision letter concludes the school complaints process and the school will not enter into any further correspondence with the complainant.
+Whilst the letter should avoid unnecessary detail, there should be sufficient information to demonstrate that the review was considered in full, provide an explanation of the decisions taken and include details or any actions or recommendations that will be taken to resolve the complaint. - 3.19 The issue of the review decision letter concludes the process and the school should not enter into any further correspondence with the complainant.